JackCribbin/RecipeApp/README.md

 **DTO separation**
 Request and response DTOs are kept separate from EF Core model classes.
 This prevents circular reference issues during serialisation, controls exactly what data is exposed to clients, and means database schema changes don't automatically break the API contract.

+**Summary vs detail response DTOs**
+The recipe list endpoint returns a lightweight `RecipeSummaryResponseDTO` containing only the name, description and primary image.
+Full recipe detail including steps, ingredients and all images is only returned by the single recipe endpoint.
+This avoids loading unnecessary data when displaying a list.

 **FluentValidation with cross-collection rules** Validation includes cross-collection rules that plain data annotations can't express — for example, ensuring recipe step numbers are continuous (1, 2, 3 not 1, 2, 6) and that a recipe has at most one primary image.